TristanGomez44/sceneDetection/README.md

 the algorithm and put in a folder "nodescr_youtube_large" in the "data" folder.
 The description are also put in a folder "descr_youtube_large", alors in the "data" folder.

+### OVSD

+The links to download each video from the OVSD dataset can be found on the IBM website : http://www.research.ibm.com/haifa/projects/imt/video/Video_DataSetTable.shtml

+Once the video are downloaded, put them in a folder called 'OVSD' in the 'data' folder.
+Also download the annotations (the button 'Full dataset meta-data download' at the bottom of the page) and put the folder containing them in the 'OVSD' folder as well.
+Ensure that the video name are the same than the annotations file.
+For example if a video is named 'filmA.avi' then its annotation should be named 'filmeA_scenes.txt'.

 ## Usage

 ### Scripts you have to use :